ddella/OpenSSL/ECC Certificate Chain/README.md

 -addext "crlDistributionPoints = URI:http://localhost:8000/crl/Root-CA.crl,URI:http://localhost:8080/crl/Intermediate-CA.crl" \
 -out int-csr.pem
 ```
 Use this command to generate a certificate for the intermediate CA and have it signed by our RootCA.
-The certificate will be valid for ~10 years (not couting leap year).
+The certificate will be valid for ~10 years (not couting leap years).
 ```shell
 openssl x509 -req -sha256 -days 3650 -in int-csr.pem -CA ca-crt.pem -CAkey ca-key.pem -CAcreateserial \
 -extfile - <<<"subjectAltName = DNS:localhost,DNS:*.localhost,DNS:SubRootCA.com,IP:127.0.0.1